Frequently Asked Questions

 Speed Safety Camera Technology

 Speed safety cameras are placed at least a quarter to a half-mile apart in the work zone.
 When a vehicle passes each camera, an image and a timestamp (including the vehicle’s license plate number) are captured.
 The system then calculates the average rate of speed between each camera by dividing the distance by the travel time.
-Drivers exceeding the speed limit will be fined $75.
+Drivers exceeding the speed limit by 10+ MPH will be issued a $75 fine.

 No. While both systems use cameras, they serve different purposes.
 Flock cameras are used to help law enforcement and other associations locate stolen vehicles, respond to AMBER Alerts, find missing persons or assist with criminal investigations.
 CDOT does not operate Flock cameras.